NightFyre/GTAV-External-Overlay/README.md

 If you encounter any bugs, open an issue
 You may also send me suggestions

+# Donations
+Donations are accepted and will be used to cover and expenses related to the development of this menu.
+Things like Internet Bill & Coffee
+CashApp: $danknights23

 # Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.